CruXUCLA/bci-smarthome/README.md

    break;
 ```

 Note: `threshold` is a double between 0 and 1.
-We chose 0.2 as our threshold, but you can adjust it depending on how responsive you want your devices to be.
+We chose 0.2 as our threshold, but you can adjust this value depending on how responsive you want your devices to be.

 #### Setting Up Your Circuit
 For the circuit we chose to use an [ESP8266 NodeMCU microcontroller](https://www.amazon.com/gp/product/B010N1SPRK/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) because it had the Wifi module built in, which eliminated for the need for a logic level converter between an Arduino and the ESP8266 Wifi module.
 The NodeMCU can be programmed using the [Arduino IDE](https://www.arduino.cc/en/main/software) if the [driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) is installed.
 You will also need to install the